24. Your CI website refers to the issue of cults and suspect organisations. Can you enlarge further?

 Lalich has described brainwashing as a misunderstood concept, and herself prefers the term “bounded choice.”
 She coined that phrase to describe the way in which a “true believer” is constrained by the choices available within the cult, choices which may seem extreme to outsiders but are understandable options within the cult environment.
 Lalich herself was formerly a member of a “radical political cult” known as the Democratic Workers Party.
 She has contested the view of some sociologists that freedom of religion is at stake in the issues under discussion.
 According to Professor Lalich, religion is the wrong description for the problems denoted.

 It is possible to conclude that many sectarians and cultists choose their role as subscribers to group identity; however, the element of “brainwashing” cannot be dismissed.
 For instance, Jane Stork (24:1 above) opted to believe that Rajneesh was spiritually advanced, being influenced by the bizarre atmosphere of his environment.
 Certain aspects of her subsequent career entailed a strong form of indoctrination and hyper-suggestion in her close contact with both Rajneesh and Sheela Silverman.
 Stork does not appear to have been the most obvious candidate for murder attempts, formerly being a devout Roman Catholic schoolteacher.
 She said in retrospect that she transferred her piety to guru devotion, which degenerated into fanaticism.
 The Rajneesh sect was very wealthy during the 1980s.
-Rajneeshpuram was estranged from normal life, which was seen as an enemy.
+Rajneeshpuram was estranged from normal life, seen as an enemy by Rajneeshis.
 Sheela carried a gun, and Jane Stork participated in combat drill.
 In some respects at least, such ladies became more dangerous than a commando regiment.

 24.11 From Jonestown to ICSA